 Marion County (Indianapolis), Indiana

 The complex was repositioned as a value-oriented shopping center and renamed EASTGATE CONSUMER MALL.
-Burlington Coat Factory, filling a 93,000 square foot section of the abandoned Wasson's, welcomed its first shoppers on August 16, 1982.
+Burlington Coat Factory, filling a 93,000 square foot section of the abandoned Wasson's, welcomed first shoppers on August 16, 1982.
 Front Row apparel leased the entire southwest corner of the mall.
 Other tenants were Famous Footwear, Publishers Book Outlet, Finish Line and F & M Distributors, a discount drug emporium (who leased the vacant J.C.
-Penney).
+Penney building).

 A 1-level (115,400 square foot) Builder's Square home improvement center, constructed in the mall's northeast parking area, was dedicated in October 1986.
 The existing movie house was expanded into the Eastgate Mall 6, which held its grand re-opening on May 19, 1987.